By Carol Kinsey Goman, PhD.

 1. Start off with the right stuff

 It all begins with the right attitude.
 Regardless of how tiring or frustrating your day may have been, before you enter the meeting room, pull your shoulders back, hold your head high, take a deep breath, and walk in as your “best self” — exuding ease and energy.

 Make eye contact with all of your counterparts.
-A simple way to enhance positive eye contact is to look at eyes long enough to know what color they are.
+A simple way to enhance positive eye contact is to look at the eyes long enough to know what colour they are.